Francoquattrochi/Francoquattrochi/README.md

 4th Year UoT Student
 --------------------

-I've had a passion for programming and creating things over the years, currently pursuing a double major in math and computer science at the University of Toronto.
+I've had a passion for programming and creating things over the years, currently studying at the University of Toronto with a focus in computer science and math.
 Always love learning new things and new technologies

 * 🌍  I'm based in Toronto